© Daniel J. Cox/Natural Exposures.com

 Walking Hibernation Not a Factor for Polar Bears

-Bozeman, MT (July 16, 2015) - Scientists have long speculated that polar bears forced ashore by melting ice may enter a state of "walking hibernation" that slows their metabolism and saves energy.
+Bozeman, MT (July 16, 2015) - Scientists have long speculated that polar bears forced ashore by melting ice, away from their seal prey, may enter a state of "walking hibernation" that slows their metabolism and saves energy.